 The school aims to create a happy and stimulating learning environment.
 This will assist children’s physical, mental, social and aesthetic development and enable them to achieve their full potential.

-The curriculum is structured to give a broad and balanced education.
-Children’s learning activities are planned to comply with the requirements of the National Curriculum.
+The curriculum is structured to give a broad and balanced education that builds on the children’s knowledge from Foundation Stage to Year 6.
+Children’s learning activities are planned to comply with the requirements of the National Curriculum and personalised to the context of the school.
 These include the teaching of English, Maths, Science, Computing, Religious Education, History, Geography, Physical Education, Music and Art.
 These are taught as separate subjects as well as through topics or themes.

 Teachers vary the style of their presentation and class organisation to suit the needs of the children and the particular curriculum area.
 Children work as a class, in a large or small group depending on the activity.
-Each class is supported by a learning assistant who works with groups and individual children.
+Where possible each class is supported by a learning assistant who works with groups and individual children.

 All schools are required to demonstrate that they actively promote fundamental British values.
 These are listed below.
 Actively promoting the values means challenging opinions or behaviours in school that are contrary to fundamental British values.